LaunchCode-Education-Archived/gis-devops-OLD/walkthroughs/openlayers-http/README.md

 $ npm install -g openflights-geojson
 ```

-Then create the file with:
+Then create a JSON file for use in the project by running the following command in `src/main/resources/static/json/`:
 ```nohighlight
 $ openflights-airports > airports.geojson
 ```